How to Use the Dempsey Roll in Boxing

 Finally, when you feel comfortable with the figure-eight motion, add a fast series of hooks to it, one hook at each end of the figure-eight.
 Begin with body hooks until you get the rhythm of the technique, then mix head and body hooks as you wish.

-- The power of the hooks in a Dempsey Roll is driven primarily by the momentum of your body weight moving through the figure-eight weave as your hip, core and shoulder rotates, rather than by a simple pivot, as in an ordinary hook.
+- The power of the hooks in a Dempsey Roll is driven primarily by the momentum of your body weight moving through the figure-eight weave as your hip, core, and shoulder rotate, rather than by a simple pivot, as in an ordinary hook.

 - Drill this movement slowly in a mirror at first.